joshhartwig/crawler/README.md

 ## Note

 Running this on a large site will almost certainly get you rate limited, especially if you set the parameters high.
+Also, this will NOT crawl beyond the base domain supplied.
+This was a requirement for the project I worked on, but this is easily changed.